swiftlang/swift/docs/proposals/UnifiedFunctionSyntax.rst

   func moveRow(atIndex: Int, toIndex: Int)

-Now, sometimes the API name that works well at the call site doesn't work well for the body of the function.
+Now, sometimes the argument name that works well at the call site doesn't work well for the body of the function.
 For example, splitting the selector for ``UIView``'s ``contentHuggingPriorityForAxis::`` results in:

   func contentHuggingPriority(forAxis: UILayoutConstraintAxis) -> UILayoutPriority